 One significant benefit of UHC is that it ensures continuous enrollment in a health care plan.
 Galvani et al. (2017) finds that uninsured individuals have a 40% elevated risk of mortality.
 Additionally, for individuals who have chronic conditions, significant barriers to re-engagement exist under ‘traditional’ insurance plans.
 Improvement in coverage is so great, that a study done by Panpiemras et al. (2011) found that within one year of the implementation of UHC in Thailand, the percentage of the population insured surged from 40% to 97%.
 It is likely that implementation would indeed lead to a significant reduction of un/underinsured Americans.

-Merely improving quality of health would be extremely exciting, but UHC also is effective at reducing waste and cost in the health system.
-Compared to a similar country, Canada, we find that 25% of our total medical cost is administrative, more than twice what the percentage is under Canadian UHC (Galvani et al. 2017)!
+In addition to improving quality of health, UHC is also effective at reducing waste and cost in the health system.
+In the US, 25% of our total medical cost is administrative, which is more than twice what the percentage is under Canadian UHC (Galvani et al. 2017).
 By transferring to a single payer option, Manchikanti et al. (2009) note that UHC results in savings “large enough to pay for most of the additional utilization by those previously uninsured.”
 To look at another example, we can consider Jamaica.
 Their UHC program reduced sick days by 34%, leading to productivity gains that dwarfed the additional cost in healthcare, essentially producing pure value (Galvani et al. 2017).
 Another thing to note is that the collective bargaining power that comes from a UHC system cannot be downplayed.
 Manchikanti et al.(2009) finds that while we use 10% fewer drugs per capita than other OECD countries, our prices are somehow 50% higher for equivalent drugs!
 An extreme example can be found when looking at the recent price spikes for toxoplasmosis drugs, a 5500% increase, and EpiPens, a 791% increase, which has not occurred in Europe or Canada.
 This is due to both countries able to collectively bargain for drug prices due to UHC (Galvani et al. 2017).
 We can clearly see that UHC both improves health outcomes and is cheaper to implement than our current system.
 Yet, as UHC has not been implemented in the U.S., we must look at why there is opposition.

 Opposition and Support to Universal Health Care